 Let's break down how this story impacts each project stakeholder.

-  This $50,000 worth of paper work orders is not only revenue at risk for this Subcontractor.
+This $50,000 worth of paper work orders represents revenue this Subcontractor to cover the costs they spent performing work outside of their contract.
+Not only does driving them around in a boom truck add the risk they incurred but it also wastes valuable time in processing the associated Change Order Request to begin the approval process with their GC.
 Because a Subcontractor spends the money up front on T&M work it needs to be their goal to get reimbursed as fast as possible.
 While the boom truck was missing, this Subcontractor was financing $50,000 worth of work on the project.

 In a perfect world, the GC would have logged each of these carbon copy work orders, ran their own math and forecasted the risk that they had just signed off.
 But with how fast paced and complicated construction projects are, there is almost never time to do this exercise.